Difference-in-Differences with Compositional Changes: Estimation and inference

 This subsection addresses the practical selection of bandwidth for the first-step local polynomial estimators.
 It is well-documented that smoothing parameters have a significant impact on balancing the trade-off between bias and variance.
 Although robustness checks employing multiple bandwidths can be useful, a reliable data-driven selection rule is often preferred.
 In the following, we outline two cross-validation procedures for choosing these tuning parameters.

 Define the following two criterion functions

-The least-squares criterion, $ C_{n}^{ls }$, is a standard choice in the kernel estimation literature.
-It is based on the sum of the least squares distance between the observed and leave-one-out fitted values for both PS and OR estimators, The second criterion, $ C_{n}^{ml} $, replaces the PS estimator's least squares sum with that of observed likelihood.
+The least-squares criterion, $ C_{n}^{ls}$, is a standard choice in the kernel estimation literature.
+It is based on the sum of the least squares distances between the observed and leave-one-out fitted values for both PS and OR estimators, The second criterion, $ C_{n}^{ml} $, replaces the PS estimator's least squares sum with that of the observed likelihood.
 This idea of using a likelihood-based criterion in local logistic estimation can be traced back to \citet{staniswalis1989kernel}.

-The cross-validated bandwidths, $ (\hhat^{j}, \widehat{\lambda}^{j}, \{\bhat^{j}_{d,t}, \widehat{\vartheta}^{j}_{d,t}\}_{\dtall}) $, minimizes $ C_{n}^{j} $ for $ j = ls, ml $.
-In Appendix \ref{sec:mse}, we investigate the mean integrated squared error (MISE) properties of the first-step estimators and derive the convergence rates of the optimal bandwidths.
-For local linear estimation (i.e. $ p = q = 1 $), optimal bandwidths guarantee that the rate conditions in Assumption \ref{ass::asy.lp}.5 are fulfilled if $ \xcdim < 4 $.
-However, this result does not impose any restrictions on the number of discrete variables.
+The leave-one-out cross-validated bandwidths, $ \parens{\hhat^{j}, \widehat{\lambda}^{j}, \{\bhat^{j}_{d,t}, \widehat{\vartheta}^{j}_{d,t}\}_{\dtnpt}} $, minimizes $ C_{n}^{j} $ for $ j = ls, ml $.
+In Appendix \ref{sec:mse}, we analyze the mean integrated squared error (MISE) properties of the first-step estimators and derive the convergence rates of the optimal bandwidths.
+For local linear estimation (i.e., $p=q=1$), Theorem \ref{thm:mse.bandwidth} shows that the optimal bandwidths ensure the rate conditions in Assumption \ref{ass::asy.lp}.5 are satisfied if the number of continuous variables is less than 4.
+Notably, this result imposes no restrictions on the number of discrete variables.

-\begin{rem} When combined with local multinomial logit estimation, cross-validation can be computationally demanding.
-This is partly due to the absence of a closed-form solution for local multinomial logit regression, unlike the local least squares regression.
-Evaluating the criterion function requires solving $n$ minimization problems, which can be time-consuming, particularly for large datasets.
-To address this issue, we propose a plug-in method for frequency-based local polynomial estimators, detailed in Algorithm \ref{alg.plugin} in Appendix \ref{sec:plugin}.
-This algorithm leverages analytical expressions for the MISE, circumventing the computational burden of the cross-validation method.
-We recommend using this procedure when $\xddim$ is small, and the size of the dataset is substantial. \end{rem}
+\begin{rem} Leave-one-out cross-validation can be computationally demanding when combined with local multinomial logit estimation.
+This is partly because, unlike local least squares regression, local multinomial logit regression does not have a closed-form solution.
+As a result, evaluating the criterion function requires solving $n$ minimization problems, which can be time-consuming, especially for large datasets.
+To mitigate this computational burden, we propose using the rescaled cross-validation method introduced by \citet{li2021nonparametric}, as described in Appendix \ref{sec:rcv}.
+This method divides the data into training and validation sets and computes the multinomial logistic loss using only the validation data, significantly reducing the computation cost. $\blacksquare$ \end{rem}